CarlosLF/Traffic_Sign_Classifier_P2/README.md

 | 1        			    | No vehicles     							    |

-For the thirdh image the model gives a Speed limit (120km/h) sign, which is correct
+For the third image the model gives a Speed limit (120km/h) sign, which is correct

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|
 | 1         			| Speed limit (120km/h)   						|

 For the fourth image the model gives a Stop Sign sign, which is correct

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|
 | 1         			| Stop Sign    						            |